Does it really pay to go overboard on the first date? Isn’t it a genuine connection you’re seeking and not just a fling?

 If that person is still willing to give it a shot, that’s great news.
 But you’ll have to think outside the box and search for creative but low-cost date ideas to keep things spicy.

-Here are a dozen frugal ways to date that will not make you look cheap.
+Here are a dozen frugal ways to plan a date that will not make you look cheap.

 1. Enjoy the arts

 Visit a local museum or attend a play at the community theater to support and enjoy the arts.
 Search online for specials from Groupon and LivingSocial, or invest in an annual pass, which may be much cheaper than you think.